MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/point-of-service.md

 |

 ## Device Index
-Refer to the topics below for device specific functionality
+Refer to the topics below for device specific functionality.

 |Topic |Description |
 |------|------------|
 | [Barcode Scanner](pos-barcodescanner.md) | Index of articles on Barcode Scanner |